New terminal construction

 The main car park at the airport is located in front of the terminal.
 By using latest technology, it provides comfortable and safe parking area, as well as serves all customer requirements.

-With two entry and exit points, the car park has the capacity to accommodate more than 500 cars.
+With two entry and exit points, the car park has the capacity to accommodate 658 cars.
 Vehicles enter the park through the electronic entry barrier.

 Another parking area named CIP Primeclass car park is located towards the right of the terminal building, beside the main car park.